benfjohnson/developer-dot/avatax/errors/ParserSyntaxError.md

 ## Explanation

-Avalara only permits certain values and operations in the "$filter" parameter.
+Avalara only permits certain values and operations in the `$filter` parameter.
 You provided a token that is not one of the recognized tokens.

+For more information on filtering, please read <a href="http://developer.avalara.com/avatax/filtering-in-rest/">Filtering In REST</a>